Australia Introduces Core Skills Occupation List to Address Critical Skill Shortages

 - Assist with the Employer Nomination Scheme applications, including those aiming for permanent residency.

-- Assess your eligibility under the new Skills in Demand visa and other visa options.
+- Assess your eligibility under the new Skills in Demand (SID) visas and other skilled visa programs.

 - Provide strategic advice for employers seeking to sponsor skilled workers under the CSOL.